krbnite/krbnite.github.io/_in_progress/2019-03-28-Getting-Out-of-the-Hype.md

 the latter -- for starters.
 Then move into the daily, weekly, and monthly medians when people are ready to listen -- and discuss how this is an opportunity:  the company can target resources during optimal times, at the aggregated and individualized levels!

+# Avoid Stupid Mistakes
+If your model is awesome on the first go, then you've done something wrong -- or at least, you should convince yourself of the likelihood that you've done something wrong, then investigate!

+The newbiest of newb mistakes is leaving in IDs -- customer ID in marketing, patient ID in healthcare, and so on.
+If you use a deep learning network with enough parameters, it will simply learn to become an ID/outcome dictionary.

+Second up is something like area code or zip code.
+Unless you have multiple units/customers/patients per area/zip code (say 30+), you are likely going to run into the dictionary principle again.